rukshn/spark-docs/getting-started.md

 Read more about the editor in the :book: Editor page.
 :::

-## Signup for the CQL editor
+## Signup for the Spark editor

-If you don't have an account, first you need to signup for the CQL editor.
-Currently there are two ways to signup for the CQL Editor.
+If you don't have an account, first you need to signup for the Spark editor.
+Currently there are two ways to signup for the Spark Editor.

 - Using your email address
 - Using GitHub